 Temporary Partial Disability (TPD) - A reduced income benefit calculated as sixty-seven percent (67%) of the decrease in wage-earning capacity payable to injured workers who continue to work while in recovery.
-In no event, is this benefit to exceed the maximum income benefits payable for total disability.
 Source: I.C. §72-408

 Temporary Total Disability (TTD) - An income benefit for total disability during the period of recovery.